 - Year-long partnership provides the opportunity to work closely with a high school science teacher and another UCSF scientist and function as each other's mentors

 - Support in lesson plan design and teaching through feedback and coaching by SEP staff

-- Teacher-scientist teams meet at a full day program orientation on September 28th 2013 , learn about the program structures and goals and start planning out their year.
+- Teacher-scientist teams meet at a full day program orientation in the fall , learn about the program structures and goals and start planning out their year.

 - Scientists will participate in the Teaching Workshops For Scientists, a 3x3 hour workshop series about science teaching pedagogy.

 - Participate in a monthly journal club and discussion about science education with SEP staff and other Pathways scientists.

 - Teachers and scientists are jointly responsible for planning and conducting 6-10 lessons in the teacher's classroom for his/her participating biology/biotechnology/health/physiology course sections over the course of 8 months.
 The number of Pathways lessons will depend on how many class sections the lessons will be implemented in, but should not exceed 30-40 hours of classroom time for the scientist volunteers.

 - Team members will conduct a planning meeting prior to each classroom lesson and each planning meeting will also include time to debrief prior classroom lessons.
 Pathways staff will attend some planning/debrief meetings and classroom lessons over the course of the school year and share teaching strategies.